whrvt/yawl/README.md

 Current useful environment variables:
 - `YAWL_VERBS`: Semicolon-separated list of verbs to control yawl behavior:
+  - `version`: Just print the version of yawl and exit
   - `verify`: Verify the runtime before running
   - `reinstall`: Force reinstallation of the runtime
   - `help`: Display help and exit